SPawson/Golf-course-review-site/Readme.md

 <h3>Existing Features</h3>

 <h4>Feature 1 – User Registration</h4>
-<p> The user is able to register as a member of the site, in order to access features of site, such as being able to leave reviews.
-The feature was implemented as I needed to provide a secure way to enable user to interact with the site and give traceability to the reviews that were being left on the site.
+<p> The user is able to register as a member of the site, in order to access certain features, such as being able to leave reviews.
+The feature was implemented as I needed to provide a secure way to enable users to interact with the site and give traceability to the reviews that were being left.
 It is not a necessity for users to register in order to use the site, however this greatly enhances their experience. </p>

 <h4>Feature 2 – User Login</h4>
 <p> If the user has valid login details, they are able to log into the site which enables them to access more features.
 The feature was implemented in this way to allow only registered users certain privileges when interacting with the site.
 If this was not the case, anybody could access these features, which could lead to issues.
 Another element of this feature is to distinguish between admin users, as admin users have further features which can be taken advantage of, which will be explained later. </p>